ycpcs/cs340-fall2016/index.md

 ## News

+* **Sep 20** &mdash; Exam 1 will take place in class on Thursday, Sept 29th.
+It will be open book and open notes.
+If you would like to use the lecture notes during the exam, print them out before the exam.
+A practice exam is available on the [Practice Exams](practice/index.html) page.
 * **Sep 15** &mdash; [Assignment 3](assign/assign03.html) is due on Friday, Sept 23rd by 11:59 PM.
 * **Sep 2** &mdash; [Assignment 2](assign/assign02.html) is due on Friday, Sept 16th by 11:59 PM.
 * **Sep 2** &mdash; A ["Strategy" section](lectures/lecture01.html#strategy) has been added to Lecture 1.
 This should be helpful for [Assignment 1](assign/assign01.html).